 - Your child may encounter teasing from other children at school.
 To help her deal with this, she needs to know that she is different, and be able to say, ‘Yes I am different.
 All people are different, and so am I.’

-- Your child may ask if others in the family have Autism.
+- Your child may ask if others in the family are Autistic.
 Answer honestly.
 If appropriate, mention the names of children she may know who have Autism so she doesn’t feel alone.
-If you do not know another person with Autism select someone from recent history – you could talk about their childhood and how they overcame difficulties in early life.
+If you do not know another Autistic person select someone from recent history – you could talk about their childhood and how they overcame difficulties in early life.

 - If there are tears, it’s okay.
 Reinforce that you love her for who she is.